Micronics: Decline and Diamond merger (1995–1998)

-Micronics struggled financially in 1995, due in part to their largest customer, the Osborne Computer, filing for receivership in Australia; this was Osborne's second go-around after their widely publicized first bankruptcy in the United States in the early 1980s.
+Micronics struggled financially in 1995, due in part to its largest customer, the Osborne Computer, filing for receivership in Australia; this was Osborne's second go-around after its widely publicized first bankruptcy in the United States in the early 1980s.
 In the first half of the year, Micronics posted a loss of US$13.7 million.
 In October 1995, the company experienced another shuffling of management, wherein former managers of Orchid took over respective positions in Micronics.
 Simultaneously, half of Micronics' board of directors resigned.
 In late 1995, Micronics bought the remaining 20 percent of Osborne; the other 80 percent was acquired by Gateway 2000.
 In October 1996, a group of activist shareholders holding 10 percent of Micronics submit that the company find an interested buyer for a potential merger.

 Micronics posted combined losses of $26.1 million between 1995 and 1996.
 In late 1996, Micronics launched a subdivision dedicated to designing and marketing networked workstations and servers.
 The company's first products were released in February 1997 and comprised midtowers featuring single or dual Pentium Pro processors.
 In June 1997, the company announced a potential acquisition of Hayes Microcomputer Products, a manufacturer of computer networking products—namely modems—based in Norcross, Georgia, that was aggressively struggling in the late 1990s.
 Talks between the two companies soon fizzled, however.

-The establishment of their workstation division did not reverse Micronics' misfortunes, the company posting $5.4 million in losses between February and September 1997.
+The establishment of its workstation division did not reverse Micronics' misfortunes, the company posting $5.4 million in losses between February and September 1997.
 The company's then-current chairman Shanker Munshani resigned September that year, replaced by William E. Shelander.
 In July 1998, Shelander agreed to sell the company to Diamond Multimedia for roughly $32 million.
 Diamond moved Micronics remaining employees from Fremont to Diamond's headquarters in San Jose and kept the name Micronics around as a sub-brand for some time.